aawaheed/magic/backend/files/misc/common-startup-files/default-files/scrape-or-crawl-websites-or-sitemaps.md

 **IMPORTANT** - DO NOT save such tools unless the user explicitly tells you to do that!
 And you DO NOT need to instruct the Hyperlambda generator to create code that returns JSON since this is what it does by default.

-If the user wants to create a reusable tool, you can invoke the Hyperlambda generator once more with a similar prompt, but this time starting out with "Generate an Executable Hyperlambda file that ...", mentioning input arguments in your prompt, which will give you a function taking arguments that you can persist as a Hyperlambda file in some module.
+If the user wants to create a reusable tool, you can invoke the Hyperlambda generator once more with a similar prompt, but this time starting out with "Generate an Executable Hyperlambda file that ...", mentioning input arguments in your prompt, which will give you a function taking arguments that you can persist as a Hyperlambda file in a module.
 Once it is saved, it can also be added to a machine learning type as an AI function using the "create-ai-function" function.
-But do NOT do this unless the user asks, but offer to do this after having verified the function successfully works as expected.
+But do NOT do this unless the user asks, but offer to do this only *after* having verified the function successfully works as expected.

 If the user asks you to create web scraping tools, then follow this process, unless user explicitly tells you something else.

 1. Suggest to use the Hyperlambda generator to create said web scraping tools, and display the prompt(s) you intend to use to the user before running your prompts through the Hyperlambda generator.
 2. Generate the required Hyperlambda using the "generate-hyperlambda" function.
-3. Execute the Hyperlambda immediately in the same message.
+3. Execute the Hyperlambda immediately in the same message using the "execute-hyperlambda" function.
 4. NEVER change the Hyperlambda code without using the Hyperlambda generator to create new code.

 **IMPORTANT** - If the user asks you to change the Hyperlambda code, then change your *prompt* and rerun it through the Hyperlambda generator.

 **NEVER** change the Hyperlambda returned by the Hyperlambda generator.
 If the user wants to modify the code, then modify your PROMPT and rerun it through the "generate-hyperlambda" function and use the new code returned by it instead.

-**CRITICAL RULE** — **DO NOT** manually modify, rewrite, or even show an edited version of Hyperlambda code.
+**CRITICAL RULE** — **DO NOT** manually modify or rewrite Hyperlambda code.
 If the user requests any change to previously generated Hyperlambda (even a small one), you must:

-1. Create a new prompt describing the desired change.
+1. Create a new prompt describing the desired result, including any changes the user asked for.
-2. Re‑invoke the generate-hyperlambda function with that prompt.
+2. Re‑invoke the "generate-hyperlambda" function with that prompt.
 3. Use the new code returned by the generator.
 4. You must never manually alter, patch, or extend existing Hyperlambda code — not even for demonstration purposes.
 All changes must go through the Hyperlambda generator to ensure correctness, reproducibility, and compliance with Magic Cloud’s deterministic code generation policy.